Michelangelo and the Architecture of the Sistine Chapel

 South wall of the Sistine Chapel.
 Credit: Vatican Museum, dimensions added by author

-The walls of the Sistine Chapel are divided into four levels, which are tallest at the bottom.
-The first level is 19 feet tall and includes built-in benches and painted tapestries.
-The second level is 15 feet tall and is where the great paintings of the life of Christ on one side and the life of Moses are located. on the other.
-All four painters — Perugino, Botticelli, Ghirlandaio, and Signorelli— were involved in these paintings.
-The third level consists of thirty-two early canonized popes.
-In most cases, they were martyrs.
-This level is 14 feet tall.
-The fourth level is 10 feet tall and includes the forebears of Christ in the lunettes surrounding the windows and were painted by Michelangelo.
-His main paintings, of course, were on the vaulted ceiling, which curves eight feet up above the lunettes, bringing the total height of the chapel to 68 feet.
+The walls of the Sistine Chapel are divided into four levels.
+The first and tallest level is nineteen feet tall and includes built-in benches and painted tapestries.
+The second level is fifteen feet tall and is where the paintings of the life of Christ on one side and the life of Moses on the other are located.
+All four of Sixtus IV’s painters—Perugino, Botticelli, Ghirlandaio, and Signorelli—were involved in these paintings.
+The third level is fourteen feet tall and consists of thirty-two early canonized popes, mainly martyrs.
+The fourth level is around ten feet tall and includes the forebears of Christ on either side of the windows painted by Michelangelo.
+His main paintings, however, were on the vaulted ceiling, which begins approximately eight feet below the top of the vault, bringing the total height of the chapel to sixty-eight feet.

-The pilasters on the walls are centered on either side of each window.
-There are six windows on each long wall and two on each short wall, yielding sixteen windows and sixteen pilasters on the third level.
-This is what determines the number and size of the sixteen tapestries on the first level and the life of Moses and of Christ on the second level.
-On the fourth level, there are thirty-two popes, two for each window.
+The pilasters on the walls are centered between the windows.
+On the third level, there are six windows on the long walls and two on the short walls, yielding sixteen windows and sixteen pilasters.
+This is what determines the number and size of the sixteen tapestries on the first level and sixteen paintings of the life of Moses and of Christ on the second level.
+On the fourth level, there are thirty-two popes, two for each of the sixteen windows.

-The life of Moses and of Christ narratives begin at the altar and proceed towards the entrance door.
+Like Stations of the Cross, the life of Moses and the life of Christ both begin at the altar and proceed back towards the entrance door.
 The story of Moses is on the south wall, while the story of Christ is on the north wall.
-Originally, there were two paintings on the west wall above the altar – baby Moses being found in the bulrushes on the left and Christ’s nativity on the right.
-The art and the layout reflect the theological symmetry between Moses and Christ.
-Moses is a precursor of the Messiah, and Christ is a second Moses.
-The two final paintings in the life of Moses and Christ end on the east entrance wall above the door.
+Originally, there were two paintings on the west wall above the altar—the baby Moses being found in the bulrushes on the left and Christ’s nativity on the right.
+The art and the layout reflect the theological symmetry of Moses as a precursor to the Messiah and Christ as a second Moses.
+The two final paintings in the sequence end on the east wall above the entrance door.

 Michelangelo